Easy, lacy DIY paper doily snowflakes

 - Fold the paper doilies

 Take a paper doily and fold the entire doily in half.
-If you use an oval one then fold it in half so the longer, further apart ends meet.
+If you use an oval one, then fold it in half so the longer, further apart ends meet.

 Open the paper doily up again.
 Then fold in both sides of the lace evenly.
 It doesn't matter how far.
 You can even make them meet in the middle to create different looks.
-I folded the lace in right were it ends and the solid paper starts. - Glue the doily edges to create pockets
+I folded the lace in right where it ends and the solid paper starts. - Glue the doily edges to create pockets

 For the next step, run a thin line of hot glue along the edge of the lace down on both sides to the center of the folded piece of paper doily.